trancongdat2117/MiningofMassiveDatasets/README.md

 # MiningofMassiveDatasets
-This is all marterial of MMD subject at Ton Duc Thang University.
+This is all materials of MMD subject at Ton Duc Thang University.

 References:
 - [SparkByEX](https://sparkbyexamples.com/)